Reaching for the stars ✨

 Why do I need a procedural skybox?

 You might not need one!
 But it is really fun to work on one.
-My currently untitled game is an exploration game with procedurally generated islands.
+My currently untitled game (EDIT: it’s called Shutter Stroll and is out already, link at the bottom!) is an exploration game with procedurally generated islands.
 So whenever you would visit another island, I wanted the place to feel different in every way, so I opted for a custom skybox shader, which can be adjusted in many ways to evoke different atmospheres.
 Overcast with a dark sky?
 A big, pale moon among thousands of twinkling stars?
 A clear day with only a few clouds and the sun up high?
 Suddenly I can generate skies in addition to my islands, and it improves the game by a lot.
 I have been posting development over on Twitter, and reception has been great!

 I want to break down the general structure of my shader, so you can build your own skyboxes on top of it!
 Keep in mind that this is not exactly the shader I am using since I like to tweak it a lot, but the features are the same and you will be able to easily extend it.
 Let’s jump into it!